Stephan Schröck: 2014 AFC Challenge Cup

 Schröck scored his second international goal less than a minute into the second half of the 2014 AFC Challenge Cup qualifier against Cambodia.
 The Philippines would go on to win 8–0.
 Two days later, he was awarded by the Asian Football Confederation (AFC) as the MVP in the 1–0 win over Turkmenistan, helping the Philippines qualify for the 2014 AFC Challenge Cup.

 On 4 August 2014, Schröck announced he was "resigning" from the Philippines national team, effectively announcing his international retirement to "pursue new challenges".
 He then revealed that he resigned as a protest against coach Thomas Dooley and was effectively giving an ultimatum, saying he would no longer play for the country while Dooley remained coach.
 Schröck went on to criticize the team management, claiming there were internal problems in the Philippine Football Federation and labelled the team a "chicken farm", a German expression meaning highly disorganized, before saying he felt the veteran players were not being respected.

 The dispute seemed to have been finally settled on 10 March 2015, when reports indicated that Schröck had apologized to Dooley.
 This was later confirmed by the player on his official Facebook page.

 On 12 November 2015, he played his first game for the team as captain against Yemen.
-Schröck's relationship with Dooley worsened after the 2016 AFF Championship and he never received a call up to the national team for the rest of Dooley's tenure as coach which lasted until 2018.
+Schröck's relationship with Dooley worsened after the 2016 AFF Championship, and he never received a call up to the national team for the rest of Dooley's tenure as coach which lasted until 2018.

 2019 AFC Asian Cup

-Schröck received a call up to the Philippine national team for a training camp in Bahrain under new head coach, Scott Cooper and was part of the squad that played in the 2018 AFF Championship where the Philippines mentored by Sven-Göran Eriksson finished as semifinalists for the fourth time.
+Schröck received a call up to the Philippine national team for a training camp in Bahrain under new head coach Scott Cooper, and was part of the squad that played in the 2018 AFF Championship where the Philippines, mentored by Sven-Göran Eriksson, finished as semifinalists for the fourth time.

 He also played in the 2019 AFC Asian Cup as captain of the team.
 The Philippines lost all three of their matches.
 The Philippines' lone goal at the tournament was scored by Schröck in the last match against Kyrgyzstan.
-It was scored from a far away free kick; the ball was meant to be head-butted in but no player reached it- and to the goalie's surprise- it bounced and made it into the back of the net.
+It was scored from a far away free kick; the ball was meant to be head-butted in but no player reached it—and to the goalie's surprise—it bounced and made it into the back of the net.

-After the AFC Asian Cup, Schröck expressed his intention to retire from the national team citing his age and plans to focus with his family and club career.
+After the AFC Asian Cup, Schröck expressed his intention to retire from the national team, citing his age and plans to focus on his family and club career.
 Schröck would continue to play for the national team, featuring for the Philippines at the 2020 AFF Championship in December 2021.

 2019 Southeast Asian Games

-In late November 2019, Schröck was subsequently one of the two over-age players to be included in the Philippines U-22 squad for the 2019 Southeast Asian Games, hosted by the Philippines.
+In late November 2019, Schröck was one of the two over-age players to be included in the Philippines U-22 squad for the 2019 Southeast Asian Games, hosted by the Philippines.